 She later tells the dispatcher that Arthur Garner is attempting to break into the locked home.

-In separate 911 calls, Alyssa Garner and her mother, Terry Garner, report that Arthur Garner has made entry to the home after kicking through a glass sliding door.
+In separate 911 calls, Alyssa Garner and her mother, Terry Garner, report that Arthur Garner has made entry to the home after kicking through a sliding glass door.
 Arthur Garner goes to his parents’ bedroom, where his father, Danny Garner, tries to prevent him from grabbing a hunting rifle.

 “My husband is keeping him away from the gun as long as he can,” Terry Garner tells a dispatcher.
 “He’s going to hurt my husband.”

-Arthur Garner takes the rifle by threatening his father with what authorities will later describe as a “12-inch butcher’s knife” he retrieved from a kitchen drawer.
+Arthur Garner takes the rifle by threatening his father with what authorities later described as a “12-inch butcher’s knife” he retrieved from a kitchen drawer.
 According to Godfrey, Danny Garner surrenders the firearm after his son, who is on probation, says he is willing to “die before he goes back to prison.”

-Two more Sheriff’s deputies, Justin Mack and Sgt.
+Two more deputies, Justin Mack and Sgt.
 Sean Ballard, arrive at the residence.
 They are soon joined by Sgt.
 Jason Caulder and Michael Muse of the Pinehurst Police Department, and by Austin Whatley of the Aberdeen Police Department.

 After being told repeatedly to drop his rifle, Arthur Garner allegedly raises the weapon in a way that suggests he is about to shoot at police.
-(This cannot be confirmed by the body camera footage.)
+This cannot be confirmed by the body camera footage.

 Three of the deputies and a Pinehurst officer fire more than 30 gunshots at Arthur Garner from different vantages outside the home.
-The rear window of a patrol vehicle is broken in the barrage.
+The rear window of a patrol vehicle is shattered in the barrage.

 Authorities enter the home carrying ballistic shields.
-Arthur Garner is found on the living room floor near his weapon.
+Arthur Garner’s body is found on the living room floor near his weapon.

-A sobbing Terry Garner tries to force her way into the home.
+An emotional Terry Garner tries to force her way into the home.
 She is held back and placed in handcuffs.
 “I hate you,” she screams through tears.

 Alyssa Garner emerges from her bedroom and is escorted outside by Griffin.

 A paramedic inside the home asks if Arthur Garner shot at the officers.
-“Yeah,” Caulder says.